-- (iv) The Management Team shall review the environmental aspects at least once every 3 years and whenever there are new work activities or introduction of new equipment/process, new knowledge through incidents/accidents, new or changed legal, organizational or other requirements.

-- (v) For each environmental aspect, the Management Team shall identify and assess the environmental impacts, and the following shall be considered:
+- (iv) The Management Team shall review the environmental aspects at least once every 3 years and whenever there are new work activities or introduction of new equipment/process, new knowledge through incidents/ accidents, new or changed legal, organizational or other requirements. - (v) For each environmental aspect, the Management Team shall identify and assess the environmental impacts, including but not limited to global warming, water pollution, noise pollution, and waste generation.

-- Global warming;

-- Ozone layer depletion;

-- Water pollution;

-- Air pollution;

-- Land/soil contamination;

-- Noise pollution;

-- Depletion of natural resources; and

-- Waste generation.